tomppacute/intro-to-java-course/exercises/web-applications/README.md

     If-modified-since: 27 Feb 2017 08:10:00
 ```

-Write down two feasible responses of the HTTP server (only the status line)
+Write down two feasible responses of the HTTP server (only the status line).
+200 and 404.

 ## :spider_web: HTML